 Free Advert in the Newsletter! – Each and every day that Geek Native posts new content a digest summary emails newsletter goes out to a small but loyal group of gamers.
 I don’t feel it is appropriate to charge for the advert-banner space at the bottom of the summary so is given away for free!
 Warning: This is a popular option and priority is given to Kickstarters run by people already subscribed to the digest or who have backed the site in other ways.

-Guest Posts – Many of Geek Native’s readers are here for news, tips and tricks.
+Guest Posts (by invitation only) – Many of Geek Native’s readers are here for news, tips and tricks.
 Positioning your Kickstarter as something that could help, in a non-salesy way, can be great way to reach people who otherwise would have ignored yet-another-Kickstarter post.
 For example: 10 ways to keep your Commoner or Low powered character alive in Pathfinder.
 I don’t write this, you do, but we both agree on the headline and direction.

-Promoting your Kickstarter For Pennies
+Promoting your Kickstarter For Cash

 Get in touch about your Kickstarter